Atlas-OS/Atlas/README.md

 ### 🔍 Open Source and Transparent

-Unlike custom Windows ISOs, Atlas is more straightforward to audit due to the use of [AME Wizard](https://amelabs.net).
-AME Wizard is controlled by Playbooks, a customizable script-esque system that can perform various tasks.
+Unlike custom Windows ISOs, Atlas is more straightforward to audit because it is distributed as an [AME Wizard](https://amelabs.net) Playbook whose payload can be inspected before it runs.

 Playbooks are renamed **.zip** archives, with the password [`malte`](https://docs.amelabs.net/developers/getting-started/creation.html).
 As they primarily consist of plain text, Playbooks enable transparency, unlike custom Windows ISOs, which have many entry points for malicious activity.

-Atlas keeps AME Wizard as a thin runner: the YAML layer is a small shim, and almost all logic lives in an auditable PowerShell framework.
+Atlas keeps AME Wizard as a thin packaging and application host.
+The YAML layer captures install facts and invokes fixed entry points; it does not use AME task includes as Atlas's workflow engine.
+Live installation, retry, and feature logic live in the auditable PowerShell framework shipped with the Playbook.
+The target payload uses the inbox Windows PowerShell 5.1 host, while repository build tooling uses PowerShell 7.
 See [`docs/architecture.md`](docs/architecture.md) for how an install runs, and [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md) for the build/test quick start.

+Optional Atlas Toolbox installation resolves the latest stable Toolbox release at install time.
+Toolbox is intentionally not pinned to an Atlas Playbook version, so a Toolbox update does not require a new Playbook release.

 The few binaries in the Playbook are open source in our [`utilities` repository](https://github.com/Atlas-OS/utilities), with the [hashes listed here](https://github.com/Atlas-OS/Atlas/blob/main/playbook/Executables/AtlasModules/README.md).

-Although the GUI is not open source for AME Wizard, AME Wizard's entire backend (called [TrustedUninstaller](https://github.com/Ameliorated-LLC/trusted-uninstaller-cli)) is open source under MIT, which contains each action used to run Atlas.
-The Atlas Playbook is open source under the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).
+Although the AME Wizard GUI is not open source, its [TrustedUninstaller backend](https://github.com/Ameliorated-LLC/trusted-uninstaller-cli) is available under MIT.
+Atlas uses that host to apply the package and establish the initial execution identities; Atlas feature logic does not depend on a separate AME task implementation.
+The Atlas Playbook itself is open source under the [GPLv3 license](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE).

 ### 🔒 Legal Compliance
 As Atlas doesn't redistribute a modified Windows ISO, it complies with the [Microsoft Windows Usage Terms](https://www.microsoft.com/content/dam/microsoft/usetm/documents/windows/11/oem-(pre-installed)/UseTerms_OEM_Windows_11_English.pdf).
 In addition, Atlas does not alter activation in Windows.